What we do.

 We grow because we love the taste of what we grow.
 Our food has amazing flavour and nutrition because our soils are alive and thriving.

-Our work as organic farmers is one way we can steward our resources and take care of our planet.
-Though we are a small farm, we work to influence climate change, soil erosion, and water conservation on a daily basis.
+Our work as ecological no-till farmers is one way we can steward our resources and take care of our planet.
+Though we are a small farm, we work to influence climate change, soil erosion, social justice, and water conservation on a daily basis.

-And we love being an access point for people in our local community, helping them create and maintain a meaningful connection to their food and to the land.
-Whether we are showing you around our farm, or exchanging delicious recipes with you, we look forward to connecting with you soon!
+And we love being an access point for people in our local community, sharing our land, knowledge, and skills with our communities.
+We love helping others create a meaningful connection to their food and to the land.
+Whether we are showing you around our farm, gardening with you, or exchanging delicious recipes with you, we look forward to connecting with you soon!

-We, Sebastian Ramirez and Bethany Klapwyk, run Zócalo Organics.
+Sebastian Ramirez and Bethany Klapwyk founded Zócalo Organics in June 2014.

 We provide our customers with exceptional quality, nutrient dense, fresh, organic produce.